duckietown/docs-opmanual_sky/book/opmanual_sky/30-fly/05-networking.md

 with different tradeoffs.
 Here we give a summary of different options.

+## Bug Fixes

+Due to bugs in the image, we ask that you turn off dhcpd, and bring down all docker containers.

 ## Drone as Access Point

 The drone comes by default configured to act as an Wifi access point,